FDio/csit/docs/report/introduction/methodology_data_plane_throughput/methodology_plrsearch.rst

 Vhost
 -----

-This test case shows quite broad critical region.
+This test case shows what looks like a quite broad estimation interval, compared to other test cases with similarly looking zero loss frequencies.

 Fitting functions give fairly differing estimates.
-Erf function overestimates, stretch function is fairly precise (based on its estimate not moving much with time).
+Erf function overestimates.
+Stretch function estimates look fairly precise.

-The graph mostly shows later measurements slowly bringing the estimates towards each other.
-The final estimated interval is too broad, a longer run would return a smaller interval within the current one.
+Closer look at the loss distribution reveals a difference from other tests.

-The broadness is caused by result composition, which consists of mostly zero loss measurements, partialy of medium loss measurements, and lack of small loss measurements the loss ratio target would imply.
+The distribution consists of mostly zero loss measurements, partialy of medium loss measurements, and lacks small loss measurements the loss ratio target would imply.
 With this result composition, it is expected that the convergence of the two bounds is slow.

+In other words, human only seeing the graph would expect narrower interval, but human seeing the measured loss ratios agrees that the interval should be wider than that.

 .. only:: latex